Independence Day: Resurgence: Plot

 Whitmore, Levinson, and U.S. General Joshua Adams's groups interrogate one of the aliens held in captivity at Area 51's prison facility from the war.
 They learn that the aliens exist in a hivemind and that one of their colossal Queens is commanding the invasion.
 Realizing that they had killed a supervising Queen above Earth during the first invasion, Levinson hypothesizes that if they kill this one, her forces will cease drilling and go dormant.
 An ESD aerial fleet led by Captain Dylan Hiller stages a counterattack, but they are ambushed within the mothership, leaving only a few survivors, including Dylan, Jake, Charlie, and fellow ESD lieutenant and Chinese pilot Rain Lao.

 In Area 51, Okun opens the rescued container and releases a giant white sphere containing a virtual intelligence.
 The sphere reveals that her mission is to evacuate survivors to a planet of refugees from other worlds targeted by the aliens, whom she calls "Harvesters", and unite them in an attack on the Harvesters' planet.
 In the mothership, all surviving ESD pilots manage to escape by hijacking enemy craft; Dylan, Jake, Charlie, and Rain navigate two Harvester fighters to pursue the Queen's personal ship, which is heading to Area 51 to extract information from the sphere about the refugee planet.

 Knowing that the Harvester Queen has become aware of the sphere's location, the ESD hides her in an isolation chamber and uses a decoy in Jake's space tug to lure the Harvester Queen's ship into a trap.
 Whitmore volunteers to pilot the transport ship on a suicide mission, leading the Queen's ship into the trap before detonating a bomb, thus destroying the enemy ship by sacrificing himself.
-However, the Harvester Queen survives by using an energy shield of her own and another battle breaks out.
-During the engagement, when the Harvester Queen lowers her shield to fire her own weapon, a critical hit by Whitmore's daughter Patricia deactivates her shield.
-This allows Dylan's party, which arrives just in time, to kill her before she can take the sphere.
+However, the Harvester Queen survives by using an energy shield of her own and another battle ensues, leading to the Harvester Queen finally being killed.
+Then all the remaining alien fighters are rendered inactive while the mothership stops drilling and retreats to space.

-With the Queen gone, all the remaining alien fighters are rendered inactive while the mothership stops drilling and retreats to space.
 Okun reveals that the sphere has asked humanity to lead her resistance in preparation for an attack on the Harvesters' homeworld.